 Based on your margins and business model you can easily calculate whether your company would be able to afford those landing pages and then make adjustments to variables if necessary.

-We have developed a super-cool tool for small businesses to plan their cost-per-click online advertising campaigns.
+We have developed a super-cool tool for professional services firms to plan their cost-per-click online advertising campaigns.
 Make sure to check it out.
 It is the best one out there.

 Custom-made Website Pricing